sijinli/sijinli.github.io/_posts/2016-12-17-Some-thoughts-about-unsupervised-learning.md

 # Does supervised learning come first or unsupervised learning?

-Even for humans, we teach the child some principles and then they develop their own version. does that mean supervision is the first step to understanding?
+Even for humans, we teach our children (em, i need to find a girl friend first) some principles and then they develop their own version. does that mean supervision is the first step to understanding?